gitbls/sdm/Docs/Plugins.md

 The `system` plugin is a collection of system-related configuration settings.
 You are responsible for using correct file types expected by each function (e.g., .conf, .rules, etc).
 The plugin does no checking/modification of file types.

+If the system plugin is invoked more than once in an IMG, either on customize or burn, you must include the `name=somename` argument for correct operation.

 #### Arguments

 * **cron-d** &mdash; Comma-separated list of files to copy to /etc/cron.d